pypsa-meets-earth/pypsa-earth/doc/software_hints.rst

 ..
 TODO Add installation instructions

-To refresh the knowledge, there are plenty of online courses free-of-charge, e.g. `CSDojo playlist <https://www.youtube.com/c/CSDojo/playlists>`_.
-Useful content to watch refer to numpy, pandas
+To refresh your knowledge, you may use plenty of online courses free-of-charge, e.g. `CSDojo playlist <https://www.youtube.com/c/CSDojo/playlists>`_.
+Useful content to watch refer to numpy and pandas.

 Conda
 -----------------------------------